FeiElysia/feielysia.github.io/_pages/about.md

         <a href="https://ieeexplore.ieee.org/document/9896914">paper</a>
         <p></p>
         <p>
-        An efficient and accurate 3-D quantitative hybrid microwave imaging method, which incorporate 3D U-Net to further refine the reconstructed object.
+        An efficient and accurate 3-D quantitative hybrid microwave imaging method, which incorporates 3D U-Net to further refine the reconstructed object.
         </p>
     </td>
   </tr>